PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 - Suspected fraudulent claims
 - Low customer retention

-Insight wetre drawn from the:
+Insights were drawn from the:
 - Total number of customers
 - Total number of policies
 - Total number of claims